unpoller/unpoller/examples/MANUAL.md

 `Shell Environment Parameters`

 This application can be fully configured using shell environment variables.
-Find documentation for this feature on the Docker Wiki page.
+Find documentation for this feature on the Docker Wiki page, and the above Configuration wiki.

 *   [https://github.com/unifi-poller/unifi-poller/wiki/Docker](https://github.com/unifi-poller/unifi-poller/wiki/Docker)